What Herbs Can You Smoke?

 Lobelia, traditionally called Indian tobacco, has a lengthy history of use as an herbal remedy for lung-related conditions like a cough, asthma, or pneumonia.

 Some reports suggest that lobelia can lightly mimic the effects of nicotine, making it a great herb for weaning down from traditional cigarettes.
-It’s also commonly regarded as an expectorant that may help remove toxins from the body, so much so that it’s been previously used in large to help induce vomiting, yearning it the nickname “puke weed.”
+It’s also commonly regarded as an expectorant that may help remove toxins from the body, so much so that it’s been previously used in large doses to help induce vomiting, earning it the nickname “puke weed.”

 Lobelia tastes similar to tobacco and offers a full-bodied smoke.